Romania in NATO: Military relations and peacekeeping missions

 Romania was a partner to the allied forces during the Gulf War, particularly during its service as president of the UN Security Council.
 Romania has been active in peacekeeping operations in UNAVEM in Angola, IFOR/SFOR in Bosnia, in Albania, in Afghanistan and sent 860 troops in Iraq after the invasion led by the United States.

+The Romanian state received an invitation to open accession negotiations to the Alliance in 2002 at the Prague Summit together with Bulgaria, Estonia, Latvia, Lithuania, Slovakia and Slovenia.

 Romania enforced United Nations' sanctions against Yugoslavia.
 Despite divisions within the Parliament and among the people, Romania supported NATO in the Kosovo campaign and granted approval for NATO to overfly Romanian airspace.
 It was the first country to enroll in NATO's Partnership for Peace program, later joining NATO in 2004.
+The Romanian flag-raising ceremony at NATO headquarters took place on April 2, 2004.

 Romania also is a member of the Organization for Security and Cooperation in Europe (OSCE) and the North Atlantic Cooperation Council (NACC).

 In August 2014, Romanian President Traian Băsescu called on NATO countries to send arms to the Ukrainian army.

 Romania contains one of the weakest strategic points of NATO, the Focșani Gate.
 This is an area poorly linked to the rest of Europe, from which other regions of Romania and Europe can be attacked.

+NATO Force Integration Unit Romania

+The NATO Force Integration Unit Romania (Unitatea de Integrare a Forțelor NATO din România) or ROU NFIU is a multinational military command structure on the territory of Romania and represents one of the 8 similar commands existing on the NATO Eastern Flank, which link the organization with the host countries.
+The role of these units is to provide support so that NATO forces reach their destination and are prepared for the assigned missions.

+Its role is thus to facilitate the reception, stationing, training and coordination of NATO military forces, and then to assist them in their integration with NATO partners and the military forces of the host country, so that their mission is fulfilled.

+History

+The decision to establish six such commands (in Bulgaria at Sofia, Estonia in Tallinn, Latvia in Riga, Lithuania in Vilnius, Poland in Bydgoszcz and Romania in Bucharest) was taken at the 2014 Wales NATO summit (where the Readiness Action Plan was approved), as NATO's response to changes in the security environment and threats coming from the east and south of the Europe.
+The task of determining the locations fell to the North Atlantic Council.

+The Romanian Unit was inaugurated on 2 July 2015 (1 September 2025 according to another source, together with the other 5 mentioned above), reaching its planned level of capability in June 2016, prior to the NATO summit in Warsaw (the last 2 commands, the one in Hungary in Székesfehérvár and the one in Slovakia in Bratislava were activated on 1 September 2016).